Getting search engines, especially Google, to find your blog is critical. Otherwise, you’re missing out on a huge audience.

 1. Your Choice in WordPress Hosting

 The most important thing is your choice in your web-hosting provider.
 A slow web-hosting provider has a cascade effect on everything else.
-If you’re just starting out, Bluehost is perhaps the best option at a reasonable price.
+My choice for speed is WP Engine is perhaps the best option at a reasonable price.
 (If you’re interested, I discuss other options that may be better suited to you in my “Best WordPress Hosting for Bloggers” article.)

 2. Improve Your WordPress Webpage Speed